-Undergraduate applicants should possess a completed secondary / high school degree, have a minimum Grade Point Average (GPA) of 2.5 on a 4.0 scale or its equivalent in non-US grading scales, and meet the minimum required English proficiency to be considered for admission.
+Bachelor's (Undergraduate) degree applicants should possess a completed secondary / high school degree, have good academic records (minimum Grade Point Average or GPA of 2.5 on a 4.0 scale or its equivalent in non-US grading systems), and meet the minimum required English proficiency to be considered for admission.

-Transfer students may enroll in any of our 5 starting terms (including the optional Summer term) depending on course availability if the classes they want or need are available.
-A transfer student is one who is transferring from another accredited college or university and has accumulated over 30 credit hours as transfer credits.
-Please make sure that your university is accredited by the local Ministry of Education or has an official regional US accreditation, otherwise, Webster will not be able to transfer any courses you have completed into the Webster degree program.
+Transfer students - those transferring from another accredited college or university and have accumulated over 30 credit hours as transfer credits - may enroll in any of our starting terms (including the optional Summer term) depending on the availability of the classes they need to continue their studies.
+Please make sure that your university is accredited by the state Ministry of Education or has an official regional US accreditation, otherwise, Webster will not be able to transfer any courses you have completed into your Webster degree record.